tensorflow/tensorflow/CONTRIBUTING.md

 - Once the PR is in Google codebase, we make sure it integrates well with its dependencies and the rest of the system.
-- Rarely, but If the tests fail at this stage, we cannot merge the code.
+- Rarely, but if the tests fail at this stage, we cannot merge the code.
 - If needed, we may come to you to make some changes.
-At times, it may not be you, it may be us who may have hit a snag.
+At times, it may not be you.
+It may be us who have hit a snag.
 Please be patient while we work to fix this.
-- Once the internal tests pass, we go ahead and merge the code internally as well as externally on GitHub.
+- Once the internal tests pass, we go ahead and merge the code internally/externally on GitHub.

 In a graphical form, the entire lifetime of a PR looks like